-By protocol, decisions will not be taken in accordance with (i) above unless there is Board consensus for the decision.
-Where consensus cannot be reached the issue will be escalated to the MCA and/or the LEP as appropriate for final decision.

-9.49.2 Decisions made by the Transport and Environment Board will be presented to the MCA Board in a written Delegated Decisions Report at the next meeting.
+- 9.1 Board decisions are legally taken, by the Head of Paid Service (or their nominated representative) in consultation with the co-Chairs by protocol, decisions will not be taken in accordance with (i) above unless there is Board consensus for the decision.
+Where consensus cannot be reached the issue will be escalated to the MCA and/or the LEP as appropriate for final decision. - 9.2 Decisions made by the Transport and Environment Board will be presented to the MCA Board in a written Delegated Decisions Report at the next meeting.
 As the delegating body, the MCA will, for decisions taken under 9.1(i) above, have the right to review or amend decisions made by the Transport and Environment Board where such decision has not been acted upon subject to giving due reason for doing so.

-- 10.1 All Board Members and deputies must complete a Register of Interests Form within 28 days of being appointed to the Transport and Environment Board.
+- 40.1 All Board Members and deputies must complete a Register of Interests Form within 28 days of being appointed to the Transport and Environment Board.
 This must disclose any disclosable pecuniary interests (as defined in The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012) for the Member, their spouse, their civil partner or partner.
-Completed Register of Interests Forms for all Board Members are published on the website. - 10.2 It is the responsibility of every Transport and Environment Board Member to ensure that their Register of Interests Form is up-to-date and declare any new interests within 28 days of this being known. - 10.3 Interests declared by Transport and Environment Board Members will be listed on the Register of Members' Interests and published on the website.
+Completed Register of Interests Forms for all Board Members are published on the website. - 10.2 It is the responsibility of every Transport and Environment Board Member to ensure that their Register of Interests Form is up-to-date and declare any new interests within 28 days of this being known. - 40.3 Interests declared by Transport and Environment Board Members will be listed on the Register of Members' Interests and published on the website.

-10.4 It is the responsibility of Board members to declare any disclosable pecuniary interests (as defined in The Relevant Authorities (Disclosable Pecuniary

-Interests) Regulations 2012) and any other personal interests whether financial or non-financial in specific agenda items at the start of each Transport and Environment Board meeting.
+10.4 It is the responsibility of Board members to declare any disclosable pecuniary interests (as defined in The Relevant Authorities (Disclosable Pecuniary Interests) Regulations 2012) and any other personal interests whether financial or non-financial in specific agenda items at the start of each Transport and Environment Board meeting.